torvalds/linux/Documentation/input/devices/elantech.rst

 Introduction
 ~~~~~~~~~~~~

-Currently the Linux Elantech touchpad driver is aware of four different
+Currently the GNU/Linux Elantech touchpad driver is aware of four different
 hardware versions unimaginatively called version 1,version 2, version 3
 and version 4.
 Version 1 is found in "older" laptops and uses 4 bytes per
 packet.
 Version 2 seems to be introduced with the EeePC and uses 6 bytes